 It reunited in Germany in 1973 and remained there with the British Army of the Rhine for the rest of its existence, interrupted only by three four-month tours to Northern Ireland in 1973, 1977 and 1979, and two years in England from 1983.

 It became the last armoured regiment in the British Army to convert to using Challenger tanks in 1989.
-Three years later, it merged with The Queen's Royal Irish Hussars to form The Queen’s Royal Hussars (Queen’s Own and Royal Irish).
+Four years later, it merged with The Queen's Royal Irish Hussars to form The Queen’s Royal Hussars (Queen’s Own and Royal Irish).